ImpactEng/impacteng.github.io/about.md

 ---
 layout: default
 title: About Us
-description: Learn more about Impact Eng and our mission.
+description: Learn about Impact Eng's mission to empower businesses through Cloud, DevOps, Lean, and Agile expertise.
 permalink: /about/
 ---